Williano/Todo-List/README.md

   2. Create second folder in the root or main folder called #TodoList and clone #(git clone url) the project into that folder.

-  2. Open the command prompt and navigate the project folder
+  2. Open the command prompt and navigate the project folder (Todo List)

   3. virtualenv TodoList-env   # Create a virtual environment for the project with it's own packages.